tylim88/Discord-Help-My-Please-101/README.md

 It ain't fun, it is awful, and you should feel bad about yourself for making this life mistake!

-You are on a computer, use the tools provided, don't be lazy!
+You are on a computer, use the tools provided, don't be lazy, repent your sin!

 Window comes with default Snipping Tool, here is some alternative:
 https://www.cnet.com/how-to/7-ways-to-take-screenshots-in-windows-10/